SBA Loan Calculator:

 Revenue

-When applying for an SBA loan, you should also demonstrate that you have healthy business financials and earn enough revenue each year.
-This shows the SBA and lenders that you’ll be able to afford the loan repayments, making you a low-risk borrower.
+When applying for the SBA loan program, you should demonstrate that you have healthy business financials and earn enough revenue yearly.
+This shows the SBA and lenders that you’ll be able to repay the loan, making you a low-risk borrower.

 Time in Business